 Fact: Plastic water bottles are 100% recyclable, and the recycling rate for single-serve plastic water bottles has more than doubled over the past seven years.

-Pollution is always a concern, and the bottled water industry continually works towards reducing its footprint on the environment.
+Pollution is always a concern, and the bottled water industry continually works towards reducing its impact on the environment.
 Since 2000, the average weight of a half-liter plastic water bottled has been reduced by 47.7%, and plastic water bottles are the most frequently recycled PET beverage container in curbside recycling programs.
 Source: IBWA

 Learn more about the importance of recycling plastics.